Daysam26/SkilHarvest-PBI-Project/README.md

 # GreenTeck Sales Inventory
-Documentation of Sales Visuals as a projectwhile Learning Data Analysis with SkilHarvest Academy
+Documentation of Sales Visuals as a project while Learning Data Analysis with SkilHarvest Academy